-If an IP from the above list happens to be instantiated within the RTL code, then the Add Module command will fail with the following error:
+If an unsupported IP is instantiated within the RTL code, then the Add Module command will fail with the following error:

 '''

 ERROR: [filemgmt 56-181] Reference '<targetName> contains sub-design file '<xciFile>'.
 This sub-design is not allowed in the reference due to following reason(s): The <vlnv> core does not support module reference.

 '''